dotansimha/graphql-code-generator/README.md

 }
 ```

-And generate the following Typescript typings:
+And generate the following TypeScript typings:

 ```ts
 interface Query {